LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/bestpractices.rst

 The MR Lab Booking System is arranged considering scanner availability and all requests.

-Open slots can be requested online directly on the Booking System.
+Open slots can be requested online directly on the `Booking System <https://apps.cimec.unitn.it/cis/calendar.php?lang=en>`_.

 PIs are responsible for informing as soon as possible if they cannot use a scan slot allocated to them (email the staff, indicating the reasing why the slot cannot be used).